francofaa/digital-garden-jekyll-template/_wikis/1_argot/Arc03/Phase 3 - Desperation and Pillaging - Day 21-30.md

 ---
 # Phase 3: Desperation and Pillaging (Day 21-30)

-*21 Summertide 1061*
+*21 Summertide 1061 FA*

 Needless raids into the Sidicea hinterlands cause massive unrest.
-The city council begins tightening the budget and demobilizing armies to cut cost.
+The [[Triumvirate]] begins tightening the budget and demobilizing armies to cut cost.
 The army has resorted to eating their shoes.

 ## The Siege of Kalens (continued)
 The people of the Kalens countryside suffer from the army's requisitioning of resources.
-Commander [[Jason]], a young officer of Kalens, is the oldest officer left after disastrous sorties against the Mineosi.
+Sergeant [[Jason]], a young officer of Kalens, is the most senior officer left after disastrous sorties against the Mineosi and is promoted to Commander of the City Guard.
 General [[Simon]] in the Sickle Islands continues skirmishes in the Great Sea to fend off even more trouble, but the people of Kalens are still in peril from the encroaching Mineosi infantries.

 Great Sickle, long neglected by the coalition forces, has been infiltrated by the Mineosi under [[Calis]]'s command on day 23.
 They hold onto it with little resistance but General Simon begins mobilizing Sickle Island navies to liberate their ally.